Representation Theorems for Indefinite Quadratic Forms Revisited: Form-domain Stability Criteria

 \begin{remark} If the domains $\Dom(|B|^{1/2})$ and $\Dom(A^{1/2})$ agree, then the sesquilinear form $|\fb|$ associated with the positive operator $|B|$ can be represented as

 and, therefore, along with \eqref{eq:modulb} one obtains the factorization

 \end{remark}

-\begin{remark} If the operator $K$ is bounded, then it is similar to a symmetry, that is, to a unitary self-adjoint operator.
+\begin{remark} If the operator $K$ is bounded, then it is similar to a unitary self-adjoint operator.
 Indeed, the equalities $K^2=I$ and $K^{-1}=K$ imply that both $K$ and $K^{-1}$ are power bounded, that is, $\sup_{n\in\Z}\|K^n\|$ is finite.
 Hence, by \cite[Theorem 2.4]{Casteren}, $K$ is similar to a unitary operator $U$.
-Since $K^{-1}=K$, we have $U^{-1}=U$ such that $U$ is self-adjoint. \end{remark}
+Since $K^{-1}=K$, we have $U^{-1}=U=U^*$ such that $U$ is self-adjoint. \end{remark}